What pigging is and how it works

 • Are pigging system designed with automatic control?

 Most HPS pigging systems are either partly or fully automated.
 Pigging systems with fully automated pigging process control have a wide range of benefits.
-These include increasing process speed, productivity, and efficiency.
+This includes increasing process speed, productivity, and efficiency.
 Automation also enhances safety and decreases the chances of human error.

 • Pigging in Practice